Music of Japan: Roots and country music

 In the late 1980s, roots bands like Shang Shang Typhoon and the Boom became popular.
 Okinawan roots bands like Nenes and Kina were also commercially and critically successful.
 This led to a second wave of Okinawan music, led by the sudden success of Rinken Band.
 Bands followed, including the comebacks of Champluse and Kina, as led by Kawachiya Kikusuimaru; very similar to kawachi ondo is Tadamaru Sakuragawa's goshu ondo.

 J-country is a form of J-pop that originated in the 1960s, during the international popularity of Westerns.
-Early artists included Biji Kuroda, Jimmie Tokita, The Blue Rangers, Wagon Aces, and Tomi Fujiyama.
-It continues to have a dedicated following, with major companies such as Nintendo and Sony continuing to produce country and Western music within Japan.
-Some other musicians associated with this movement include Charlie Nagatani, J.T.
-Kanehira, Dicky Kitano, and Manami Sekiya.
+Major companies such as Nintendo and Sony continue to produce country and Western music within Japan.

 Latin, reggae and ska music

 Music from Indonesia, Jamaica and elsewhere were assimilated.
 African soukous and Latin music, like Orquesta de la Luz (オルケスタ・デ・ラ・ルス), was popular as was Jamaican reggae and ska, exemplified by Mice Teeth, Mute Beat, La-ppisch, Home Grown and Ska Flames, Determinations, and Tokyo Ska Paradise Orchestra.